-- 8. Minimum Side Yard: Five (5') feet.
-The side yard on the street side of a corner lot shall not be less than ten (10') feet Side Yard: Side yards shall total not less than twenty (20%) percent of the lot width as measured at the front yard (as defined in Section 30-2-Definitions), and no side yard may either be less than five (5') feet or be required to be more than ten (10') feet.
-The side yard on the street side of a corner lot shall not be less than ten (10') feet. - 9.
-Rear Yard.
+- 7.8.
+Minimum Rear Yard.
 Twenty (20') feet.
-Not more than forty-sixty (460%) percent of the rear yard, as defined in Section 30-2, may be occupied by accessory buildings or structures (swimming pools, accessory dwelling units, and detached residential buildings excepted). - 10.
-Distances between Main Buildings on Same Lot: Twenty (20') feet. - 11.
-Yards for Corner Lot Adjacent to Key Lot: The side-yard setback on the street side of the corner lot, within twenty (20') feet of the side property line of the key lot, shall be equal to the front-yard of the key lot, as defined in Section 30-2, "Yard, front," and no structure, excluding barriers, may be permitted within five (5') feet of the rear property line on the corner lot. - 12.
-Usable Open Space Requirements A minimum of sixty (60) square feet per dwelling unit shall be provided consistent with the dimensional requirements of Section 30-5.12 Usable open space is comprised of private open space and common open space as defined in subsection 30-5.12.
+Not more than forty (40%) percent of the rear yard, as defined in Section 30-2, may be occupied by accessory buildings or structures (swimming pools excepted). - 8-9.
+Minimum Separation between Buildings on Same Lot: As required by the California Building Code.
+Distances between Main Buildings on Same Lot: Twenty (20') feet. - 9.10.
+Yards for Corner Lot Adjacent to Key Lot: The side-yard setback on the street side of the corner lot, within twenty (20') feet of the side property line of the key lot, shall be equal to the front-yard of the key lot, as defined in Section 30-2, "Yard, front," and no structure, excluding barriers, may be permitted within five (5') feet of the rear property line on the corner lot. - 10.11.
+Usable Open Space Requirements: A minimum of sixty (60) square feet per dwelling unit shall be provided consistent with the dimensional requirements of Section 30-5.12, Definition of Required Open Space.

+Usable open space is comprised of private open space and common open space as defined in subsection 30-5.12.
 The following are the minimum open space requirements: A minimum four hundred (400) square feet of usable open space per dwelling unit with a minimum of one hundred twenty (120) square feet of private open space per ground level dwelling unit; with a minimum of sixty (60) square feet of private open space per non-ground level dwelling unit; with a minimum of ninety (90) square feet of common open space per dwelling unit.

-There shall be not less than three hundred (300) square feet of common open space per lot. - 13.
-Off-Street Parking Space: As regulated in Section 30-7.
+There shall be not less than three hundred (300) square feet of common open space per lot. - 11.12.
+Off-Street Parking Space: As regulated in Section 30-7, Off-Street